cryostatio/cryostatio.github.io/guides/_subsections/using-the-cryostat-agent.md

     <li>Once the Agent has been installed or attached to the running JVM instance, it can begin collecting data and sending it to Cryostat for analysis.</li>
 </ol>

-For instructions on how to install the Cryostat Agent into your applications, [check the Getting Started section](/get-started/#using-the-cryostat-agent).
+For instructions on how to install the Cryostat Agent into your applications, [check the Setup section in Getting Started](/get-started/#using-the-cryostat-agent).